braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/managing_canvases/change_your_canvas_after_launch.md

 ---
-nav_title: Changing Your Canvas After Launch
+nav_title: Editing Canvases After Launch
-article_title: Changing Your Canvas After Launch
+article_title: Editing Canvases After Launch
 page_order: 1
 description: "This reference article covers the different aspects of a Canvas that can be changed after the initial launch."
 page_type: reference